-The introduction of personal property securities (PPS) reform will have major repercussions for financial services institutions and corporates alike.
-With the law coming into effect in 2012, PPS is now a reality.
+The introduction of personal property securities (PPS) reform has had major repercussions for financial services institutions and corporates alike.
+The law came into effect in 2012, so PPS is now a reality.

 Understanding the new regime, its application and how it will affect organisations will be critical to effectively planning and implementing PPS.
 Allens has been involved in helping shape the legislation and we have developed an online risk management tool to help businesses assess and manage the business risks of PPS reform.
 Visit our PPS web pages for further details.